Ladi6: The Liberation Of...

 Ladi6's second album, The Liberation Of..., was released in New Zealand independently in November 2010, where it debuted at number six on the NZ Top 40 Album Chart.
 It spent 34 weeks in the top 40 and was certified gold in July 2011.
 The single "Like Water" from this album peaked at number 9 on the NZ Top 40 Singles Chart, spent 22 weeks on the charts and was certified platinum in June 2011.
+In 2011 it earned Ladi6 the second-ever Taite Music Prize.

 It was co-produced by Parks and Sebastian Weiss (a.k.a.
 DJ Sepalot) of the German hip hop group Blumentopf and features Myele Manzanza of Electric Wire Hustle, Toby Laing of Fat Freddy's Drop and German singer Esther Adams.

 The Liberation of... was released in Europe on German label Eskapaden Records in May 2011.
 In London, Metro Magazine said Ladi6 was "One to Watch".
 "She knows how to make an impression – including a recent wow-inducing support slot for Gil Scott-Heron at London's Southbank Centre".